karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

     }
 }
 ```
-After this little modification, we are ready to start using this healthcheck service as a Target group healthcheck endpoint.
+After this little modification, we are ready to start using this gRPC service as a Target group healthcheck endpoint.

 # 2. Adding a gRPC endpoint into an existing HTTP REST WebApi

-Image you have an existing dotnet HTTP WebApi and now you want to add a gRPC service into this API, so your clients can consume your api via JSON REST or via gRPC.
+Image you have an existing .NET API and now you also want to expose it also via gRPC.

 gRPC uses HTTP/2 as its transfer protocol, but obviously you need to maintain support for HTTP/1.1 for your current clients.

 ## Kestrel HTTP protocols